Hande

 How is KYB different in the EU vs. the US?
 EU KYB operates across 210+ company registries in 27+ jurisdictions under the AMLA framework, with General Data Protection Regulation (GDPR) controls native to the data flow.
 US KYB is primarily built around state Secretary of State filings, Internal Revenue Service (IRS) records, and FinCEN reporting under the Customer Identification Program (CIP).
 Cross-border buyers - including EU teams handling US customers - need a platform whose architecture covers both regulatory regimes from a single record.

-Choosing the best Know Your Business (KYB) software in 2026 means choosing between three architectures: AI-native identity systems of record, workflow platforms with AI agents added on top, and vendor orchestration layers.
+Choosing the best Know Your Business (KYB) software in 2026 means choosing between three architectures: AI-native identity systems of record, legacy workflow platforms with AI agents added on top, and vendor orchestration layers.

 Key takeaways

-• The KYB (Know Your Business) software market in 2026 splits into three architectural categories - AI-native identity systems of record, workflow platforms with AI agents added, and vendor orchestration layers.
+• The KYB (Know Your Business) software market in 2026 splits into three architectural categories - AI-native identity systems of record, legacy workflow platforms with AI agents added, and vendor orchestration layers.
 Architecture determines fit.
 The feature checklist does not.

 • Banks detect about 2% of global financial-crime flows while increasing know your customer (KYC) and anti-money laundering (AML) spend by up to 10% a year (McKinsey, How agentic AI can change the way banks fight financial crime, 2025).
 The return-on-investment gap is what makes the 2026 platform decision strategic.